Judas Jump

 3.)
 Beer Drinkin' Woman (Andy Bown) - 3:38 rating: **** stars

-Imagine Savoy Brown deciding to ditch the blues influences and instead record a taunt rocker, 'Beer Drinkin' Woman' was almost as good as the title.
+'Beer Drinkin' Woman' was almost as good as the titleSure, the storyline was depressing - who wants a girlfriend with a severe drinking problem?
+Imagine Savoy Brown deciding to ditch the blues influences and instead record a taunt rocker.
 Easy to see why this one was tapped as a single.

 - 1970's 'Beer Drinking Woman' b/w 'I Have The Right' (Parlophone catalog number R 5873)